Scalable approximation of the transformation-free linear simplicial-simplicial regression via constrained iterative reweighted least squares: The TFLR model

 \item \textbf{Maximization step (M-step):} Update the transition matrix elements:

 \item \textbf{Convergence check:} Repeat steps 2-3 until a convergence criterion is met:

 where $\|.\|_1$ denotes the $L_1$ norm and $\epsilon$ is a small tolerance value. \end{enumerate}

 The EM updates naturally satisfy the non-negativity and sum-to-one constraints on each row of $\bm{B}$.
-Each iteration of the algorithm is guaranteed to increase the likelihood (or pseudo-likelihood) function.
-The algorithm handles numerical underflow/overflow issues by working with log-transformed probabilities when necessary and accommodates zeros in the data naturally (particularly in the simplicial response), without requiring zero value imputation.
+Moreover, each iteration of the algorithm is guaranteed to increase the (pseudo-)likelihood function.
+Numerical underflow and overflow issues are mitigated by operating on log-transformed probabilities when necessary, and the algorithm accommodates zeros in the data (particularly in the simplicial response) without requiring zero-value imputation.

-Further, the initial values in the Initialization Step are provided by the simplicially constrained least squares model of \cite{tsagris2025}.
-This resulted in an implementation that was shown to be around 4 times faster \citep{tsagris2025} than the implementation in the \textit{R} package \textsf{codalm} \citep{codalm2021}, at the cost of adding extra memory requirements.
+In addition, the Initialization Step employs starting values derived from the simplicially constrained least squares estimator of \cite{tsagris2025}.
+This enhancement yielded an implementation that was reported to be approximately four times faster than that of the \textsf{R} package \textsf{codalm} \citep{codalm2021}, albeit at the cost of increased memory requirements.